hackclub/hackclub/workshops/weather_app/README.md

 .temp {
     margin: 25px;
     font-size:40pt;
-    font-weight: 700;
 }

 ```
 Here we have used `display: none` because we wish to hide everything before any input is taken.
 Rest all elements are basic `CSS` properties.

 Yay!
 All the `CSS` part is completed and we have done designing the webpage.
-We just need to add the functionalities to our app.
+OUr next goal is to add the functionalities to our app.

 At this point, the CSS code would look something like [this](https://repl.it/@gautamjajoo/Weather#style.css).